gd-programming/gd.docs/docs/resources/client/level.md

 | k67 | **unknown** | has to do with playing the level                         |
 | k81 | **unknown** | none                                                     |

-**Last Editor State Dictionary**
+**Last Editor State Key/Value Pairs**
-The last editor state dictionary contains a few values that indicate the last state of the editor before exiting the editor on that level.
+The last editor state key/value pairs contain a few values that indicate the last state of the editor before exiting the editor on that level.

 | Key | Name/Value               | Type           | Description                              |
 |:----|:-------------------------|:---------------|:-----------------------------------------|